 *Field day is a day in the service given to cleaning.
 When I was in the service we did it every Thursday after noon chow.
 Everything was cleaned dusted and the brass polished.
 Decks were stripped and then waxed and buffed ready for Friday inspection.
 If you think the movie joke about white gloves is funny, it’s not.
 The inspection officer comes aboard, ostentatiously pulls on his gloves and goes to work.
 The best time to attack the US Navy is on field day because everyone is doing maids work.

 Al Krauchunas and fifty or so men were able to get off the foundering ship.
 They clutched life rafts, floater nets, life jackets and whatever they could get their hands on.
 The wind blew them out of sight of the ship immediately and none saw the ship go down.
 The last they saw was the upturned, and rusty red hull, the screws still slowly revolving.
 Sailors caught on wave crests without a handhold were blown likes leaves, skittering across the water and out of sight.
-Some said they felt the shock of the Spence’s boilers exploding as she drifted down to the bottom.
+Some said they felt the shock of the Spence’s boilers exploding as she plunged to the bottom.

 That same morning the Monaghan DD-354 a Farragut class destroyer and the Hull DD-350, another Farragut also foundered.
 Much of the first hand information we have comes from those who survived the three ships.